MTT-GH/OpenAI-Playground/README.md

 ## Prepared to run in GitHub Codespace (also local devcontainer)

-Add the following secrets to the GitHub Repository (Codespaces), as they are going to be used in the Demos:
+Add the following secrets to the GitHub Repository (Codespaces), as they are going to be used in the Demos (**some demos may require more settings**):

 ![Alt text](Settings.png)